QGIS Trigger Workflow for Madagascar#

 For easier visualization, we have created these map templates for presenting the results of the trigger analysis.
 These templates serve as a base for your own visualizations and are available in the following directory: AA_Cyclone_Monitoring_Trigger_MAD/map_templates.
 You can customize the templates to suit your needs and preferences.
 You can find help here.

-1. Deactivate all Layer Groups except the group Map_Cyclone_Impact_Overview.
+1. Deactivate all Layer Groups except the group Map_Cyclone_Impact_Overview and the OpenStreetMap basemap.

 • Click on the title text element at the top of the map.